Table of Contents

 As we mentioned above, wireless fences for dogs work wonders with physical ones.
 However, they only work when the yard is big enough.
 Otherwise, the wireless fence will limit the dog's playground/living space too much and make it unusable.

-6. They allow others animals to enter your yard
+They allow other animals to enter your yard

 Benefits of a Wireless Dog Fence

 Now, that seems like a bunch of negatives.